(Last update July, 2016)

 Another method is the reverse.
 Meet up at the take-out, load your kayaks and gear into as few vehicles as possible, then drive them to the put-in.
 The advantage is that it usually gets you on the water earlier but it transfers all the load/unload/load again time to the end of the trip when everyone is tired and just wants to get home or to a local restaurant for a meal and cold drink.

-A variation on the above is that perhaps two people in two vehicles can meet up at the take out early and transport all kayaks and gear to the put-in, leaving one vehicle at the take-out to drive the drivers back at the end.
-Once back at the put-in everyone gets their vehicle and drives down to the take-out to load up.
+A variation on the above is that perhaps two people in two vehicles can meet up at the take out early and transport their kayaks and gear to the put-in, leaving one vehicle at the take-out to transport the all the drivers back at the end.
 The advantage of this method is that everyone gets going sooner and everyone can load their kayak and gear into their own vehicle at the end.
 Also, only one vehicle is left at the take-out – important if security at the take-out is an issue.
 Leaving one beat-up pickup truck at a remote access point is sometimes a better decision that a bunch of late model cars.
 The disadvantage is that only one car is available at the end and if you are not sure exactly how many are going to show up it might be a very tight squeeze getting all the drivers back to the put-in to retrieve their cars.

 A bike can also be handy when it’s not recommended to leave a car at a particular put-in or take-out.
 On one trip we were warned not to leave a vehicle at our proposed take-out point due to repeated vandalism there.
 But we found a family-owned grocery store a couple miles away that was willing, for a small gratuity, to allow us to park a car there for three days.
 We left an old bike at the take out, hidden out of sight and chained to a tree, and at the end of the trip one of us rode the bike to the store to pick up the car.